eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 a local external hardware component as the WSCD.
 This local external WSCD is typically a smart card or a secure token.
-It is connected to the User device via NFC or another short-range connection, and is able to perform all of the cryptographic operations required from a WSCD / WSCA in the ARF.
+It is connected to the User device via NFC or another short-range connection, and is able to perform all of the cryptographic operations required from a WSCA/WSCD in the ARF.
 Note that many existing smart cards, such as identity cards, will not be able to do this.

 The WSCA typically takes the form of a Java Card applet.
 The WSCA is installed